-Social Cohesion and Resilience Through Educational Interventions
+Social Cohesion and Resilience Through Educational Interventions (2014- 2016)

-This 18 month project, initiated employs a unique approach of working with the religious seminaries of Pakistan in the districts of Peshawar, Swat and Kohat of Khyber Pakhtunkhwa province.
-Through the medium of art, calligraphy and critical discussion forums, the project aims at addressing critical issues which are linked with religious sector education while also bringing them in close contact with public school children.
+This 18 month project was initiated with a unique approach of working with the religious seminaries of Pakistan in the districts of Peshawar, Swat and Kohat of Khyber Pakhtunkhwa Province.
+Through the medium of art, calligraphy and critical discussion forums, the project aimed at addressing critical issues which are linked with religious sector education while also bringing them in close contact with public school children.

 Young Democrats Academy (YDA)